Aerial drone view of Zadar old town peninsula on Adriatic coast, Dalmatia region, Croatia

 Off-season (lower prices)

-Zadar, Croatia is a Warm destination perfect for coastal and scenic.
+Zadar, Croatia is a destination with a warm climate, perfect for Sea Organ sunsets and Roman ruins.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $80/day, while mid-range trips average $189/day.
+Budget travel costs around $87/day, while mid-range trips average $206/day.
 EU citizens need only ID.

 /day